-Heat Conduction in a Two-Dimensional Fin (Gmsh Example)
+Heat Conduction in a Two-Dimensional Fin Tutorial (Gmsh Mesh)

 This page demonstrates solving the 2D heat conduction fin problem using a Gmsh-generated mesh.
-Gmsh is a powerful mesh generation tool that can create complex geometries and meshes for finite element analysis.
-For the mathematical formulation and theory, see the main (standard) tutorial.
+Gmsh External Link Icon is a powerful mesh generation tool that can create complex geometries and meshes for finite element analysis.
+For the mathematical formulation and theory, see the basic tutorial.

 Gmsh File Import